benjohnstone1/frontline-voicemail/README.md

 ## Update Frontline Domain

 Now that we have deployed the function we can update the FRONTLINE_DOMAIN, you can either choose to update the .env file and redeploy using `twilio:serverless:deploy` or you can update within the UI.
-See blow to see where to find the domain within the function editor and where to update assuming you've ran the command to make the function ui-editable.
+See below to see where to find the domain within the function editor and where to update assuming you've ran the command to make the function ui-editable.

+Copy the domain from the bottom left of the function editor and set it as the FRONTLINE_DOMAIN.
+The format of this parameter should be “https://frontline-voicemail-XXXX-dev.twil.io” and click update and Deploy All

 ![alt Frontline Domain](https://github.com/benjohnstone1/frontline-voicemail/blob/main/public/Frontline%20Domain.png)